 Did you know a commercial airplane generates on average 500 GB of data per hour when flying?
 Taking into account the number of hours an airplane can fly per day and the flights operated on a daily basis, this creates huge volumes of data that need to be processed.
 We have good news for airline companies: Talend can help!
 The data warehouse project, described in this video, details how to build a data warehouse around airline flight performance data.
 Airline raw files are taken to build dimension tables and then fact tables into a data warehouse schema.
-The Talend Data Integration platform allows to build, test, deploy, schedule and monitor these processes.
+The Talend Open Studio for Data Integration platform allows to build, test, deploy, schedule and monitor these processes.

 The construction of a Job starts with using Metadata Wizards to build metadata, connecting and mapping data flows, reusing existing Metadata connections, running the processes and finally viewing results in the developer studio.